allenai/pnp/experiments/wikitables/README.md

 ```

 This command trains the parser using the configuration stored in `experiments/wikitables/scripts/config.sh`.
-The default config file trains and evaluates on a small subsample of the data set (TODO: how long is training time).
+The default config file trains and evaluates on a small subsample of the data set which should take about 10 minutes.
+(The first time you train on a data set takes a little longer because the code has to preprocesses the data with Stanford CoreNLP.
+The results are automatically cached in the same directory as the data to make future runs faster.)

 The output of the experiment is stored under `experiments/wikitables/output/00/fold1/parser/`, where you will find several files:

 * `train_log.txt` -- the output of the training script.
 Run `less -RS train_log.txt`, then type `F` to watch training as it progresses.